Day 1: Wicklow Mountains & Glendalough

 Day 7: The Burren & Galway City

 This morning we will walk through the karst limestone region of the Burren that covers 250 square miles.
 Because limestone is one of the most permeable rocks, there are many subterranean caverns in the area.
-The rocky landscape is a surprisingly fertile ground for flowers and plants that grow in the cracks and create a lovely array of colours amongst the karst landscape.
 You can walk these pavements and feel like you are walking on the moon!
-After leaving Doolin early in the morning, we will follow the coast all the way to Galway.
-Unfortunately, we will be bidding farewell to some of our brave adventurers today as Galway is the final stop for the people on the 'Southern Gem tour'.
-However, it is also the beginning for new friends who wish to do the Northern part of the tour.
-You will have a few hours to spend in Galway to do some shopping or enjoy the many sights this wonderful city has to offer.
+After leaving Doolin early in the morning, we will follow the coast all the way to Galway where you will have a few hours to spend for some shopping or enjoy the many sights this wonderful city has to offer.

 Highlight of the day: Walk through The Burren